HarshNarayanJha/albert-plugin-python-zed-workspaces/README.md

 # Albert Zed Workspaces Plugin

-Quickly find and open your Zed workspaces right from your favourite launcher.
+Quickly find and open your Zed workspaces right from your favorite launcher.

 **Note:** This plugin is not officially associated with Zed or Zed Industries in any way.